 Why?

-Google uses a “voting system” where the more backlinks a website has from other websites, the higher it ranks.
+Google uses a “voting system” in which the higher a website ranks, the more backlinks it has from other websites.

 Each backlink from another website is sort of like a “vote”.
 The more votes (or backlinks) a website has, the higher it ranks on Google.